 This article will discuss adopting a special needs child from all perspectives: what are special needs, how is that addressed in a home study, how parenting and loving a child with special needs may look different, as well as feelings that may be incurred when parenting and adopting a special needs child.

 When you hear “special needs” what comes to mind?
 Growing up, I only thought of special needs as a reference to someone with a physical disability.
-But now, because of my education in social work, working with autistic children and the adoption system, I know that “special needs” encircles so much more than that.
+But now, because of my education in social work, working with autistic children, and the adoption system, I know that “special needs” encircles so much more than that.
 It encompasses many diagnoses, some of which include Down syndrome, autism, learning disabilities, or a result of prenatal drug exposure.
 Some countries even label children over a certain age as special needs.

 Susan Kuligowski, stated in her Adoption.com article, “While some children with special needs may face what many people would consider ‘traditional’ physical, emotional, or mental developmental delays or challenges, that’s not the case for all special needs children.
 And while many people may equate special needs as requiring future and long-term special education and therapy, that’s not always the case either.
 Of course, in many cases, special needs can and does mean long-term dedication and commitment associated with caring for a lifetime of challenges no one person should have to face alone.”

-Before you begin the adoption process, it is very important to realistically discuss if you and your family are open to a special needs adoption, and to what extent; it is important to realize it will impact all members of the family.
+Before you begin the adoption process, it is very important to really discuss if you and your family are open to a special needs adoption, and to what extent; it is important to realize it will impact all members of the family.
 It is also important to consider if adopting a child of another race, will he/she be accepted by grandparents?
 It can be said that all adoptions come with some form of “special need,” whether that is developmental delays, living in an orphanage, or dealing with the trauma that comes with adoption.

 When you are completing your home study for adoption, one form you will most likely fill out for the agency is a special needs checklist.
 This checklist is to determine what special needs you are willing or not willing to accept in a child.
-It will have a lengthy list of special needs, and you will need to go down the list and determine what, if any, needs you are capable and comfortable with your adopted child.
+It will have a lengthy list of special needs, and you will need to go down the list and determine what, if any, needs you are capable of and comfortable with your adopted child.

 This is a very important and very hard document to complete.
 It was emotional for me to go down the list and select “needs” that would eliminate a child.
-But, it is most important that you are totally honest with yourself so as to be fair to your family and the adoptive child.
+But, it is most important that you are totally honest with yourself to be fair to your family and the adoptive child.
 As an adoptive mother, but also a social worker who completes home studies for families, I do have families who say they are comfortable with any special need, and I do make sure they understand the ramifications.
 I am not trying to discourage them but want them to be fair to their family and, most importantly, the child.

 If you have family or friends who are in the medical profession and there are medical conditions of which you have questions, ask them.
 Online research can also be very informative.
 After completion of the special needs checklist, your adoption agency will match you to files of children that match it as close as possible.